Wist9063/botlist.space-api/README.md

 # botlist.space-api
-Used with interacting with botlist.space's api.
+Used for interacting with botlist.space's api for node.js.